BusinessFinland/BF-design-system/pages/accessibility.md

 There are several freely available tools for analyzing availability.

 For example, Google Chrome web browser Developers Tool (Settings-> More Tools-> Developer Tools-> Audits) allows you to audit the accessibility of a single webpage.

+This styleguide provides an automatic accessibility check on page load.
+It uses axe-core accessibility engine behind the scenes.
+The engine not only checks the components but a whole page.